KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_bin/generators.rst

 .. rst-class:: clear-both

 :guilabel:`Count up`:
-   You can choose to have the clip count up by checking that option, otherwise it will count down.
+   You can choose to have the clip count up by checking that option, otherwise it will count down. .. .. versionadded:: 17.04

 :guilabel:`No Background`:
    This option will remove the black lines and the white circles from the counter leaving only the grey background.